Dursun Aksoy

-Dursun Aksoy (1944 - July 14, 1983) was the Turkish administrative attaché in Brussels, Belgium, who was assassinated in 1983.
+Dursun Aksoy was the Turkish administrative attaché in Brussels, Belgium, who was assassinated in 1983.

 Death

 Dursun Aksoy, 39, a father of three, was assassinated on 14 July 1983 near his home on Avenue Franklin Roosevelt in Brussels' embassy section.
 He was about to start his car, when a man walked to the window and fired two shots, hitting Aksoy in the neck and chest.
-The diplomat died on spot.
+The diplomat died on the spot.
 The gunman fled.
-Witnesses described the assassin as a well-built man, 30 to 35, with thick black hair and mustache, 5 feet 8 inches, wearing blue jeans and a striped polo shirt.
+Witnesses described the assassin as a well-built man, 30 to 35, with thick black hair and moustache, 5 feet 8 inches, wearing blue jeans and a striped polo shirt.

 Aftermath

 Two Armenian militant groups, ASALA and JCAG, took responsibility for the assassination.
-A man who spoke a mixture of English and French called UPI and provided details about the color of Aksoy's car and his number plate, to support his claim that the murder was committed by JCAG.
+A man who spoke a mixture of English and French called UPI and provided details about the colour of Aksoy's car and his number plate, to support his claim that the murder was committed by JCAG.